Universal relations for a spin-polarized Fermi gas in two dimensions: Introduction

 In addition, we also obtain the short-distance behavior of the pair correlation function, which is determined merely by the short-range behavior of the relative motions of the pairs.
 Naturally, it is fully captured by the contacts we defined.
 Finally, we derive the generalized virial theorem as well as the pressure relation.
 These thermodynamic relations are easily derived by using the adiabatic relations, and obviously, can fully be described by the contacts defined by the adiabatic relations.

-Therefore, we conclude that it is still a good way to define the $p$-wave contacts for a spin-polarized Fermi gas according to the adiabatic relations.
-Almost all the universal relations are governed by such defined contacts, except the tail of the large-momentum distribution and the energy theorem, which should be handled separately.
-Our results confirm the feasibility of generalizing the contact theory for higher-partial-wave scatterings.

 This paper is arranged as follows.
-In Sec. \ref{sec:Adiabatic-relations}, we present the definitions of the $p$-wave contacts, and derive the specific form of the adiabatic relations for a 2D spin-polarized Fermi gas.
-The asymptotic behavior of the momentum distribution at large momentum is discussed in Sec. \ref{sec:Tail-of-theMomentumDistribution}, and we show how the extra term appears in the subleading tail ($k^{-4}$) of the large-momentum distribution, in addition to the contact term related to the effective range.
-In Sec. \ref{sec:Energy-theorem}, we demonstrate how to remove all the divergences of the kinetic energy and obtain the energy theorem for $p$-wave scattering (see Eq. (\ref{eq:3.23})).
-The high-frequency behavior of the rf response of the system is studied in Sec. \ref{sec:rf response} according to the Fermi's golden rule, and in Sec. \ref{sec:Pair-correlation-function}, the short-distance behavior of pair correlation function is obtained.
-The general virial theorem is acquired by using the adiabatic relations as well as the pressure relation in Sec. \ref{sec:Generalized-virial-theorem}.
-Finally, our main results are summarized in Sec. \ref{sec:Conclusions}.
+In Sec.\ref{sec:Adiabatic-relations}, we present the definitions of the $p$-wave contacts, and derive the specific form of the adiabatic relations for a 2D spin-polarized Fermi gas.
+The asymptotic behavior of the momentum distribution at large momentum is discussed in Sec.\ref{sec:Tail-of-theMomentumDistribution}.
+In Sec.\ref{sec:Energy-theorem}, we derive the Tan's energy theorem for $p$-wave interactions, in which the internal energy of the system is expressed as a functional of the momentum distribution, and demonstrate how all the divergences are removed.
+The high-frequency behavior of the rf response of the system is studied in Sec.\ref{sec:rf response} according to the Fermi's golden rule, and in Sec.\ref{sec:Pair-correlation-function}, the short-distance behavior of pair correlation function is obtained.
+The general virial theorem is acquired by using the adiabatic relations as well as the pressure relation in Sec.\ref{sec:Generalized-virial-theorem}.
+Finally, our main results are summarized in Sec.\ref{sec:Conclusions}.